brokalys/data/README.md

 # Brokalys data

+## IMPORTANT: automatic data extraction has been deprecated.
+Please contact me if you need the latest data

 Open real estate data for Latvia.

 Fully automated statistics about the real estate market in Latvia.
 All available data is located in the `data` folder.